Workspace principles

 You will need to have a space reserved in the studio to work – to avoid disappointment it’s always best to book in advance.

-Once you book a space you commit to using it for the duration of your booking—please do not leave spaces regularly unoccupied.
+Once you reserve a space you commit to using it for the duration of your booking—please do not leave spaces regularly unoccupied.

 2. Say “Hello”